skip to content

 00:57:46 - Scott Steinlage

-But yeah, that's kind of our go to.
-So.
-And the control is just amazing of things you can do.
+But yeah, that's kind of our go-to.
+The control is just amazing, the things you can do.

 00:57:50 - Chris Ferdinandi